redpesk-common/canbus-binding/docs/5-Usage.md

  the subscribed client(s).
 * max: Maximum value that the decoded value needs to be below to get pushed to the subscribed client(s)
+* rx_id : For the ISO TP protocol, define the id of source to write a message
+* tx_id : For the ISO TP protocol, define the id of emitter to receive message

 Order doesn't matter neither the number of filters chosen, you can use one, two or all of them at once.